Maxie Collier Scholars Program

 Purpose of the Maxie Collier Program

-To establish and maintain a professional education model which will ensure the selection, preparation, and socialization of promising undergraduate students at Coppin State University for completion of undergraduate and graduate school requirements and placement in professional mental health career positions in the State of Maryland.
+The Purpose of the Maxie Collier Scholars Program is to establish and maintain a professional education model which will ensure the selection, preparation, and socialization of promising undergraduate students at Coppin State University for completion of undergraduate school requirements and placement in professional behavioral health career positions in the State of Maryland.

-More specifically, the charge is to prepare Coppin State University students from the fields of Natural Sciences, Nursing, Psychology and Social Work, with a minimum of two years remaining for completion of undergraduate work, who will be well trained and available to serve seriously emotionally disturbed children, adolescents and their families in the Baltimore Metropolitan area.
+More specifically, the charge is to prepare Coppin State University students from the fields of Criminal Justice, Natural Sciences, Nursing, Psychology, and Social Work, with a recommended minimum of two years remaining for completion of undergraduate work, who will be well trained and available to serve children, adolescents and their families in the Baltimore Metropolitan area.

-The Program is funded by the Maryland State Mental Hygiene Administration.
-Partners of the Program include the Department of Health and Mental Hygiene, the Mental Hygiene Administration, Coppin State University, University of Maryland at Baltimore, University of Maryland Baltimore County, Baltimore Mental Health Systems, and the Black Mental Health Alliance.
+The Program is funded by the Maryland Department of Health Behavioral Health Administration.
+Partners of the Program include the Department of Health, the Behavioral Health Administration, Coppin State University, University of Maryland at Baltimore, University of Maryland Baltimore County, Behavioral Health Systems, Baltimore, and the Black Mental Health Alliance.

-- Mental Health Seminar (Emerging Issues in Mental Health and Well Being)
+- Behavioral Health Seminar (Emerging Issues in Behavioral Health and Well Being)

 - Graduate School Mentors